-At Crosworks we have spent over 35 years working with individuals and business to guide our clients to truly understand what might be their “right job.”
+At Crosworks we have spent over 35 years working with individuals and businesses to guide our clients to truly understand what might be their “right job.”

 The right job is so much more than the job.
 As Drucker details in this timeless article, it’s about self-examination of YOU.
-Our Career Assessment and Appraisal process includes all the steps necessary to truly learn what can bring you not only success, but also genuine job satisfaction.
+Our Career Assessment and Appraisal process include all the steps necessary to truly learn what can bring you not only success but also genuine job satisfaction.

 The process begins with self-reflection: where have you been, what have you done, and what have you accomplished that ignited you passion.
 From this self-reflection your strengths can be determined naturally; it is not dependent on what we believe about ourselves, but the innate characteristics that shine through our responses.
 It is also important to reflect on experiences throughout life, school, and volunteer activities to get a true picture.
 Examine what you do best.
 As Drucker states in this article, “It takes far more energy to improve from incompetence to mediocrity than to improve from first-rate performance to excellence.”